ArtemBlue/Random-Tools/WAT/README.md

 # Wi-Fi Adapter Tuner

-This application configures advanced properties for Wi-Fi adapters and adjusts TCP parameters on a Windows system.
+This application configures advanced properties for Wi-Fi adapters and adjusts TCP parameters on a Windows system to optimize network performance.
 It is available in two formats:
 1. A standalone executable file for users who do not want to run the Python script manually.
 2. A Python script for those who prefer to execute the script or modify it.